MaxGogats/maxgogats.github.io/index.md

 # Hello!

-Welcome to an insight into my technical life and career that absolutely no one asked for.
+Welcome to my technical focused blog where I build in public and share ideas.

-Blogs have been a source of enjoyment for me to read daily at my computer to learn new things in software.

-Free content has taught me many things in my lifetime and I hope to write or share content which can inspire people 1% of how much it has inspired me.
+Blogs have been a source of enjoyment for me I hope to write or share content which can inspire people 1% of how much it has for me.

 ## About me